icomefromthenet/GeneralLedger/README.md

 ```

-> Should give them replacement transaction the same occured date as the original, if list them in date order you see them grouped together.
+> Should give them replacement transaction the same occured date as the original so if a list is made in date order you see them grouped together.

 Run a Trail Balance
 ----------------------
 1. Decide if you want to use the AGG tables or the entry tables.
-2. Pick if you want a trail balane for everyone or a single user or organistation unit.
+2. Pick if you want a trail balance for everyone or a single user/organistation unit.

 ```php
 use Doctrine\DBAL\Connection;